yanmcao/yanmcao.github.io/_pages/includes/others.md

 # 💻 Employment

-- 2023.06 – present, Lecturer, Information Security Department, School of Cyberspace Security, Xi'an University of Posts and Telecommunications, China
+- 2023.06 – present, Lecturer, Department of Cryptographic Science and Technology, School of Cyberspace Security, Xi'an University of Posts and Telecommunications, China